calebmchenry/polymer1-vdom/README.md

 1. Add React

 ## Vue TODO
-1. Test out Vue
+1. Test in IE 11
-2. Delete vue import from the end of vue-page/dist/index.html
-3. Find way to allow a vue model instance inside of a dom-if
-4. Figure out an easy way to develope the vue file in the app
+2. Figure out an easy way to develope the vue file in the app
+3. Make build process simpler